owolagbadavid/hngcsvjson/README.md

 Copy your .csv file into "myInputFile.csv"

-Make your sure the "output.csv" file exists and is empty
+Make your sure the "output.csv" file exists and is empty Make your sure the "output.json" file is empty

 Run the script (index.js)
 ```cmd